edimaudo/hackathon_coding_challenges/pangea_securathon/url_checker/readme.md

 How creative and unique is the project?

 # Solution
 Built a [Web app](https://github.com/edimaudo/hackathon_coding_challenges/tree/master/pangea_securathon/url_checker) that checks if a URL is malicious.
-It uses the [pangea URL Intel API](https://pangea.cloud/docs/api/url-intel/?focus=url-intel)
+It uses the [pangea URL Intel API](https://pangea.cloud/docs/api/url-intel/?focus=url-intel) and used in the url_option function.